-6.3 Overall Attack Impact
+7.3 Overall Attack Impact

-To examine the overall impact of the virtual multipath attacks, we perform the following experiment.
-For each location in Figure 9, we estimate the channel impulse responses during a short time window (around 10-30 seconds).
-For each estimates, we perform 100 trials, and in each trial we randomly generate a length-5 vector whose elements range between 0 and 1.
+To examine the overall attack impact, we perform the following experiment.
+For each location in Figure 9, we estimate the channel impulse responses during a short time window (around 10 - 30 seconds).
+For each estimates, we perform 100trials, and in each trial we randomly generate a length-5 vector whose elements range between 0 and 1.
 This vector is used as the attacker's chosen channel impulse response.
-We then launch the virtual multipath attack and record the Euclidean distance $d{\rm real}$ between the chosen channel impulse response estimated in the absence of the attacks (i.e., the real channel response), and also record the Euclidean distance $d{\rm est}$ between the chosen one and the channel impulse response estimated under the attacks.
+We then launch the virtual multipath attack and record the Euclidean distance $d{\rm real}$ between the chosen channel impulse response and the pervious channel impulse response estimated in the absence of the attacks (i.e., the real channel response), and also record the Euclidean distance $d{\rm est}$ between the chosen one and the channel impulse response estimated under the attacks.
 We repeat the same experiment for the other 9 locations.